Glycosylphosphatidylinositol Anchors for Proteins

 In some instances, the first mannose unit is decorated by the addition of a short oligosaccharide sequence, starting with N‑acetylgalactosamine.
 While detailed discussion is best left to carbohydrate experts, an interesting feature is that galactose is then added by the action of a GM1 ganglioside synthase requiring the presence of lactosylceramide, i.e., a link between glycerolipid and sphingolipid metabolism.

-The GPI proteins all contain a characteristic carboxyl-terminal signal peptide with a hydrophobic tail, which is split off before the protein with a new carboxyl-terminal is combined with the amino group of the ethanolamine residue on mannose III of the GPI moiety.
-A GPI-transamidase complex catalyses the overall process of cleavage and GPI attachment.
+The GPI proteins all contain a hydrophobic signal peptide at the N-terminus for ER translocation and a characteristic carboxyl-terminal signal peptide with a hydrophobic tail, which is split off before the protein with a new carboxyl-terminal is combined with the amino group of the ethanolamine residue on mannose III of the GPI moiety.
+GPI-transamidase complexes catalyse the overall process of cleavage and GPI attachment, and these are very similar in humans and yeast with five tightly bound proteins and 24 transmembrane helices.
 The palmitate attached to inositol and the ethanolamine phosphate on mannose II may then be removed before the GPI-anchored proteins are transported to the Golgi.
 Here, the unsaturated fatty acid in position sn-2 of the glycerol moiety is removed by the action of phospholipase A2 to form a lyso-GPI-protein, and this is re-acylated with a saturated acid (mainly 18:0 in mammalian cells).
 In yeast, the lipid remodelling event (addition of 26:0) occurs in the ER and is necessary for the efficient transport of GPI-APs from the ER to the Golgi apparatus.
 Remodelling of the glycan side chain by removal of an ethanolamine phosphate residue and addition of an N-acetylgalactosamine unit can occur, and in yeast, this happens when the molecule is transferred from the plasma membrane to the cell wall.

 Overall, this remodelling process converts the GPI anchor into a transport signal that promotes the sorting and export of GPI-proteins from the ER by a vesicular mechanism to the Golgi apparatus, from where they are transferred to their active site at the outer leaflet of the plasma membrane.
 This export system is driven by the cytosolic coat complex COPII, which forms vesicles at ER exit sites for transport of secretory cargo to the Golgi apparatus.
 GPI-anchored proteins use a specialized form of this machinery for assembly and selective export from the ER, and their processing and maturation may regulate COPII.